Nolan Arenado Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 29th in the league with a collective 7.6 strikeouts per nine innings.
+- The Guardians pitching staff ranks 29th in the league with a collective 7.6 strikeouts per nine innings.

-- The Guardians have the ninth-ranked team ERA among all MLB pitching staffs (3.87).
+- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.86).

-- The Guardians surrender the seventh-fewest home runs in baseball (50 total, one per game).
+- The Guardians allow the seventh-fewest home runs in baseball (50 total, one per game).

-- Bieber (3-3) gets the starting nod for the Guardians in his 11th start of the season.
-He's put together a 3.08 ERA in 64 1/3 innings pitched, with 47 strikeouts.
+- Bibee (1-1 with a 3.18 ERA and 25 strikeouts in 28 1/3 innings pitched) makes the start for the Guardians, his sixth of the season.

-- In his most recent outing on Sunday against the New York Mets, the right-hander threw eight innings, allowing two earned runs while surrendering seven hits.
+- In his most recent time out on Sunday against the New York Mets, the right-hander threw six innings, giving up two earned runs while surrendering seven hits.

+- The 24-year-old has put together a 3.18 ERA and 7.9 strikeouts per nine innings across five games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.